kit-sdq/MinimalLandingPageTemplate/README.md

 https://github.com/kit-sdq/MinimalLandingPageTemplate/blob/07bbb766efe73ca25c28ee12e319f1f9091386a1/index.html#L6

+The two headings can be changed on lines 17 and 18.

 ### Adding a link

-To add a new link copy the folowing code and paste it into `div#link-list`, so that the link is placed in the desired place.
+To add a new link copy the following code and paste it into `div#link-list`, so that the link is placed in the desired place.

 ```html
 <a href="" class="link-N icon">